treeverse/lakeFS/docs/reference/security/sso.md

 You add and modify redirect URIs for your registered applications by configuring their platform settings.

-Enter https://lakefs-cloud.us.auth0.com/login/callback or https://lakefs-cloud.eu.auth0.com/login/callback (depends on your organization data location) as your redirect URI.
+Enter https://lakefs-cloud.us.auth0.com/login/callback as your redirect URI.

 Settings for each application type, including redirect URIs, are configured in Platform configurations in the Azure portal.
 Some platforms, like Web and Single-page applications, require you to manually specify a redirect URI.
 For other platforms, like mobile and desktop, you can select from redirect URIs generated for you when you configure their other settings.